Skip to main content

 PropTypeNotes

-mode"plain" | "expression""plain" (default) renders content as-is; "expression" interpolates {{variableName}} patterns from the variable context
+mode"plain" | "expression""plain" (default) renders content as-is; "expression" interpolates {{variableName}} patterns from the variable context (in each span's text when content is a span array)

 fontSize / fontWeight / letterSpacing / lineHeightnumber | string